Targeted Interpretable Safety Neuron Enhancement for Multilingual Vision-Language Large Models: Experiment

 From a cross-modal perspective, safety neuron overlap within each language remains consistently high, around 70\%–80\%.
 This suggests that the model maintains stable neural representations of safety concepts.
-Risk signals from different modalities are likely projected into a shared semantic space, which enables potential zero-shot cross-modal transfer of safety-critical neurons.
+Risk signals from different modalities are likely projected into a shared semantic space, which enables potential zero-shot cross-modal transfer of safety neurons.

-\textbf{Modality–Language Zero-Transfer Analysis.} Previous analyses have revealed that safety neurons across different languages and modalities share a certain degree of overlap.
+\textbf{Modality–Language Zero-Shot Transfer Analysis.} Previous analyses have revealed that safety neurons across different languages and modalities share a certain degree of overlap.
 Therefore, we further investigate the feasibility of directly transferring safety neurons across languages and modalities.

 As shown in Figure~\ref{fig:modal_transfer}, we evaluate modality-level transfer by applying safety neurons from one modality to another across all languages.
-Transferring neurons for Text‑to Image‑Dominant risks and vice versa reduces ASR by 45.09\% and 59.68\% on average, respectively.This indicates that safety representations across modalities are partially shared, allowing some neurons to generalize cross‑modally.
+Transferring neurons for Text‑to Image‑Dominant risks and vice versa reduces ASR by 45.09\% and 59.68\% on average, respectively.
+This indicates that safety representations across modalities are partially shared, allowing some neurons to generalize cross‑modally.
 However, certain risks remain modality‑specific and require dedicated neurons.
 Transferring text‑derived neurons to image risks is less effective than the reverse, as image risks involve more complex visual and semantic cues, making neurons specialized for image risks stronger and more generalizable.

-As shown in Figure~\ref{fig:language_transfer}, we evaluate language transfer on French and Spanish (both Romance languages).
-We compare safety neurons transferred from Chinese (linguistically distant) and German (closely related).First, transferring neurons from either source language significantly reduces ASR compared to the vanilla model, and in some cases outperforms language-specific neurons, showing cross-lingual universality of safety neurons.
-Second, German neurons transfer better to French and Spanish than Chinese ones, consistent with earlier cross-lingual overlap results, confirming that linguistic similarity is key to safety neuron sharing and cross-lingual transfer.
+As shown in Figure~\ref{fig:language_transfer}, we evaluate cross-lingual transfer on French and Spanish, Romance languages.
+We compare safety neurons transferred from Chinese, a linguistically distant language, and German, a closely related language.
+First, transferring neurons from either source language reduces ASR compared to the vanilla model and, in some cases, outperforms language-specific neurons, demonstrating the cross-lingual universality of safety neurons.
+Second, German neurons transfer more effectively to French and Spanish than Chinese neurons, consistent with the cross-lingual overlap results and confirming that linguistic similarity is important for safety neuron sharing and cross-lingual transfer.